 After all, Everything I Do Is A Hobby -enjoy

 Painting is my sixth sense.
-I look closely, think deeply, and feel strongly about a subject.
-But, until I envisage my perceptions through hand and paint, I have not experienced a connection with the subject.
+I look closely, think deeply, and feel strongly about a subject when painting.
+But, until I envisage my perceptions through hand and heart, I have not made a real connection.
 I’m not talking about simply portraying what I see accurately onto canvas.
-The path I take is always unknown and open to interpretation.
+The path I take is always unknown and open to interpretation and experimental.
 The connection is only made after overcoming failure and embracing discovery.
-Of course, the connection to the subject is curated, justified, and parts are completely made-up.
-However, it’s not the connection that’s important.
-What’s really important is the experience of trying to make that deep connection to your subject through painting.
+Of course, the interpretation of the subject is curated, justified, and parts are completely made-up.
+What’s important to me is the experience of trying to turn an object, landscape, or figure that inspires me into art.
 It’s exercise, and it’s work.
-The more I do it, the more I see, and the more I work, the better I feel.
+The more I do it, the more I see, and the more I work, the better I understand myself.

-Growing up in Oklahoma, I was inspired by big skies and open fields.
-I had a love/hate relationship with Southwest Art.
-With no real art market in Oklahoma, I admired the Taos and Santa Fe art scene.
-I was drawn to the artists dramatic and experimental use of color, but I was repelled by recurring southwestern themes of cowboys or indigenous cultural heritage.
-I couldn’t relate and needed to find my own path.
+Growing up in Oklahoma, I was inspired by big skies, open fields, and red dirt.
+I also admired the Taos and Santa Fe art scene and was drawn to the artists dramatic and experimental use of color.

-My art responds to my personal relationships, life experiences, strong emotions, and a self-deprecating sense of humor.
+My art is a response to my surroundings, personal relationships, and life experiences.
+I fabricate a world full of vibrant color and self-deprecating humor.
 My personality is evident in every painting.
-And, every painting is a reflection of the world around me.
-For example, the self portrait with a tin foil hat is a humorous commentary on the paranoia of the times we’re living in.
-And, my landscapes have movement, drawing the viewer into a place fabricated for their momentary escape.
+And, every painting is a reflection of the world as I see it.
+For example, my Self Portrait With a Tin Foil Hat is a humorous commentary on the paranoia of the times we’re living in.
+And, my landscapes are often invented and have multiple focal points, manipulated color, and movement, drawing the viewer into a place fabricated for a momentary escape.

 – Steve Miller